moussaclarke/planar/README.md

 }
 ```

 Only the `add` method never returns `false`.
-As repeatedly mentioned, it will essentially `json_encode` any array you feed it.
-This has its own risks, so make sure you don't feed it anything too weird!
+As repeatedly mentioned, it will essentially `json_encode` any array you feed it, so doesn't really 'fail' as such, unless you don't send it an array.
+This has its own risks, so make sure you the data you feed isn't too weird!

 ### Persistence